-I am an assistant professor in the Department of Human Oncology with primary roles in the clinic and research.
+I am an associate professor in the Department of Human Oncology with primary roles in the clinic and research.
 In the clinic, I focus primarily on the clinical applications of the Siemens Somatom Definition Edge Dual Energy CT scanner.
 This includes preparation of the CT simulator for clinical use, ongoing quality assurance, implementation of motion management techniques, such as respiratory gating and 4DCT acquisitions, and the use of dual-energy scans to produce images with higher contrast.

 My research has been primarily focused on expanding the clinical use of our dual-energy CT (DECT) simulation techniques to provide better options for our physicians to visualize certain tissues.
 In particular, I am investigating the use of DECT scans to better visualize and delineate bone marrow and bone lesions to provide more information to the physicians during contouring.